M-Contributions/m2-contract/README.md

 I will be glimpsing some of the basis of this amazing pattern but for more discussion and contribution i gently encourage you to check my blog out so we can discuss and make interesting points on this.

+Although is not something i came up with, it's appreciated the fact that a manifesto should be declared in order to provide insights of what this pattern stands for.
 ## Installation

 You can install this package using composer(the only way i recommend)